 The Academic Parent-Teacher Team (APTT) is based on a model developed by the Creighton School District in Arizona.
-This model replaces traditional parent-teacher conferences with three group meetings throughout the year, where teachers meet at one time with all the parents in their classroom.
-Each parent is provided with data showing their child's performance indicators as well as the class's.
+This model replaces the two traditional parent-teacher conferences with three group conferences throughout the year and one individual conference.
+During the group conferences, where teachers meet at one time with all the families in their classroom, each family is provided with data showing their child's performance indicators as well as the data for the class as a whole.
 Teachers then provide an in-depth coaching session on how to interpret the data in the context of overall classroom performance, school goals and state standards.
-Parents are provided with strategies and tools to help support learning at home.
-Together, parents and teachers set goals for their students, individually and as a class.
+Families are provided with strategies and tools to help support learning at home.
+Families then practice the strategies with their child's teacher's guidance.
+Together, with the teacher's support, each family and teacher sets student-specific goals in addition to collaborating on reaching the goals for the whole class.